manokel01/serial-monitor-charts/README.md

 ![UI-imahe](serial-monitor-ui.png)

 ## Prerequisites

 Before running the application, make sure you have the following prerequisites installed on your system:

 - Node.js (version 14 or above)
 - NPM (Node Package Manager)

+## Dependencies

+This project uses the following dependencies:

+- Express: A web framework for Node.js
+- Socket.IO: A library for real-time web applications
+- erialPort: A library for serial port communication
+- Chart.js: A JavaScript library for creating charts and graphs

 ## Installation